-Pushpins are essential to any office, classroom, studio, and dorm room.
-With a plastic or aluminum head and a sharp metal point, pushpins are used on maps, bulletin boards, and calendars.
+With a plastic or aluminum head and a sharp metal point, pushpins are essential to any studio, classroom, or office.
 The humble pushpin, precursor of the thumbtack, was invented and patented in 1900 by Edwin Moore of Newark, New Jersey.
 Moore’s original pins were made of glass and steel, and he referred to his creation as a “pin with a handle.”
 After making and selling his invention for several years, Moore founded the Moore Push-Pin company in 1904.
-Today pushpins are used in work spaces across the world.
-Browse our roundup of the best products below.
+Today’s pushpins are useful for affixing studies, bits of inspiration, or memos to a corkboard or wall.
+But they can be great assistants for specialized projects, too.
+You can use them to stretch canvases, elevate canvases for drip paintings, or use them as mini grips to hold while tilting a wet canvas.
+They’re helpful for stained glass projects as well, holding pieces in position prior to soldering.
+Or use them to secure paper stencils over clay for neat transfers.
+The perfect pushpins await you in our list of favorites below.

 With a clear plastic head and a steel point, these pins are great for a barely-there look.
 With 3/8-inch tips well sized for bulletin boards, these pushpins are great for office and home use.
-Sold in a pack of 100, they come in a convenient lidded box that makes storage and organization easy.
+The plastic heads are sturdy, and the shafts are firmly embedded in the plastic to prevent breakage.
+You get 100 pins in a clear container that makes storage and organization easy.

 3. Officemate Pushpins

-With twice the number of pins at a price not far from the Business Source option above, this pack delivers great value.
+With twice the number of pins at a price not far from the Amazon Basics option above, this pack delivers great value.
 The steel-tipped pins, in colors that go beyond run-of-the-mill primaries, will add a contemporary accent to bulletin and cork boards.

 4. Midwest Products Grip Pins